top of page

 He is the Israeli delegate of the Israeli Association of Psychanalytical Psychotherapy (IAPP) at the Executive Committee of the World Council of Psychotherapy (WCP) and at the European Federation of Psychanalytical Psychotherapy (EFPP).

-He is a member of the Israeli voluntary organization The Road to Recovery which helps hundreds of Palestinian children living in the West Bank and Gaza to receive medical care in Israeli hospitals.
+He is a founding member of the Israeli voluntary organization The Road to Recovery which helps hundreds of Palestinian children living in the West Bank and Gaza to receive medical care in Israeli hospitals, and served in various capacities including Chairman of the Board in 2022-2023.

 He has held various public sector posts over the last 30 years including working as a full-time psychotherapist at the Ichilov out-patient psychiatric clinic in Tel Aviv, a social worker at the Jaffa area, head of the Center of Therapy Training at Seminar Hakibutzim in Tel-Aviv, Director of the therapeutic section (south region) at the Branco Weiss national school network, and Director of the Psychotherapy Center at the Inter-Disciplinary Clinical Center at the University of Haifa.